This information helps you to monitor and administer Alfresco Media Management.

 - Select Admin Tools on the Share toolbar, to see a list of tools on the left of the page.

 - The Tools > Application section lists the themes available.
 Media Management provides a black background (a dark theme) for Share.
-See Using an Alfresco dark site theme for more information.
+For more see Using an Alfresco dark site theme for more information.

 - The Content Publishing > Channel Manager section lists the channels that are configured for users to publish media (for example, CloudFront).
 Use this guidance to add a new publishing channel: Configuring a CloudFront publishing channel.